Coleman takes 100 national title as Gatlin sits out final

 DES MOINES, Iowa (AP) — Christian Coleman didn’t plan the gesture.
-He didn’t even know it was happening.
+He didn’t even realize he was performing it.

 Right as he crossed the finish line, Coleman outstretched his fingers on both hands in a “V” formation — for victory.